 “We have been going to this park for 40 years.
 It is still my favorite.
-It is well kept up and clean.
+It is well-kept up and clean.
 We still have our family reunions there.
-We would not even consider a different park.” fluffy19572013, TripAdvisor
+We would not even consider a different park.” – fluffy19572013, TripAdvisor

 A two-lane boat ramp makes this campground a favorite among campers who appreciate its easy access to the Mississippi River.
 A well-stocked concession stand on-site is a great place to pick up quick bites and drinks.
 Large, shaded camping spots and a breeze off the water help guests to beat the summer heat.

 Campers appreciate the grassy campsites with large shade trees.
 A large playground is accessible to everyone, and picnic facilities are located next to each of these Dubuque campsites.
-When you search the list of Dubuque campgrounds, you will find that this is one of the best for keeping cool in the summer thanks to the large number of shade trees there.
+When you search the list of Dubuque campgrounds, you will find that this is one of the best for keeping cool in the summer thanks to a large number of shade trees there.

 “Great hosts, fun spot to enjoy the river from shore or pull up to by boat.
-Camping is by active train tracks, bring ear plugs.” -Ben, Google Reviews
+Camping is by active train tracks, bring earplugs.” – Ben, Google Reviews

 A well-maintained sandy beach offers swimmers a place to relax on the Mississippi River at this campground that’s located about 10 miles northwest of Dubuque.
 A concrete boat launch that has a metal ramp with handrails makes launching a boat easy here.
 Large, grassy sites are available, and some offer pull-through convenience.

 If you want to work on your tan, you’ll love the wide, sandy beach at Finley’s Landing.
-Children love playing in the on-site playground.
+Children love playing on the on-site playground.
 Boaters, canoers, and kayakers find it easy to launch their vessels.
 Hiking paths up the bluffs lead to scenic views.

 “My sister and her entire family camped there for a great price.
 The one downside is that the showers are not free.
 Otherwise, close to the beach and docks.
 They also sell firewood for those who don’t have their own.
-You’ll also need to walk a block from the camp site for cellphone reception… It’s up to you if this is a good or bad thing.” -Carrie, Google Review
+You’ll also need to walk a block from the campsite for cellphone reception… It’s up to you if this is a good or bad thing.” – Carrie, Google Review

 A nine-hole golf course with many available tee times makes Fillmore Recreation Area Campgrounds a great place to stay when camping in the Dubuque area.
 Most sites are 33-foot back-in gravel sites.
 This beautifully maintained park also offers primitive camping.